flyingbluefish/jenkins-docker-slaves/README.md

 ### setup plugin

-  ssh slave plugin is required
+  ssh slave plugin is required.

-### setup credential

-  To setup credential, register authentication information on jenkins.
-  Use root's .ssh directory.

-## add slave

-  Add slave node with using ssh-credential.
+  Add the plugin through administration GUI menu

 ## To build Jenkins slave node (ssh)

 ```
 #> cd ssh-slave
 #> make
-(An image ci/slave will be registered.)
+(An image ci/ssh-slave will be registered.)
 ```

+### ssh settings

+In order to work cluster well, ssh settings is important. ssh setting is difficult to understand and setup correctly.
+These Dockerfiles contains several commands to setup ssh and sshd.

+the stored key passphrase is "jenkins" in double quotes.

+### setup credential

+  To setup credential, register authentication information on jenkins.
+  Use root's .ssh directory.

+### add slave using ssh agent

+  Add slave node with using ssh-credential from GUI menu as ssh slave node.

 ### And to run

 ```